Sezguin/template-repository/CONTRIBUTING.md

   - This is usually the main branch.
   - Only target release branches if you are certain your fix must be on that branch.
 - Create a topic branch from where you want to base your work.
-  - This is usually the master branch.
+  - This is usually the main branch.
-  - To quickly create a topic branch based on master; `git checkout -b fix/master/my_contribution master`.
+  - To quickly create a topic branch based on main; `git checkout -b fix/main/my_contribution main`.
-  - Please avoid working directly on the `master` branch.
+  - Please avoid working directly on the `main` branch.
 - Make commits of logical sizes, bigger isn't always better you know.
 - Check for unnecessary whitespace with `git diff --check` before committing, otherwise Megalinter will shout at you.
 - Make sure your commit messages are in the proper format - check some of my examples for references.